MDMarikar/WSHP/_my_collection/HeadShapeConcerns.md

 Physical examination should assess head shape (front, above and side), head circumference, anterior fontanelle, any ridges or bulges, and associated dysmorphic features or anomalies.

 # What to Do If Craniosynostosis is Suspected
-If craniosynostosis is suspected and no acute concerns consider referring directly to a specialist  craniofacial unit - in our case Oxford Craniofacial Unit.
+Refer.
+If craniosynostosis is strongly suspected and no acute concerns consider also sending details and pictures to our specialist  craniofacial unit - in our case Oxford Craniofacial Unit.
 Details on referral advice and guidance contacts available here  [Oxford Craniofacial Team](https://www.ouh.nhs.uk/craniofacial/)